isabo/onfire/README.md

 person.save().then(...); // a promise.

-// This will throw an exception, because of the mis-spelt property name. person.frtisName('John');
+// This will throw an exception, because of the mis-spelt property name.
+// Schema-driven modules reduce the chances of unintentional errors in your code. person.frtisName('John');

 // Collections can be conveniently manipulated.